patconnole/openc2_companion/README.md

      always a one-key
      dictionary, eg
      {"ipv4_net": ...}
-                              We could also have a another dictionary, as with target ipv4_connection:
+                              We could also have another dictionary,
+                              as with target ipv4_connection:
                                |
                                |